The Rip Post Bio

 Rip Rense

-Mr. Rense is also a producer, having originated and executive-produced albums for the venerable American a cappella group, The Persuasions, including a tribute to his friend, Frank Zappa, Frankly A Cappella---The Persuasions Sing Zappa, and one to the Grateful Dead, Might as Well--The Persuasions Sing Grateful Dead.
-Rense further coordinated and wrote notes for The Persuasions' multi-award-winning children's album, On The Good Ship Lollipop.
-In 2009, he produced the definitive live Persuasions album, The Persuasions Live at McCabe's Guitar Shop, and in 2011, produced an expanded, remixed, and reinvented version of The Persuasions' Grateful Dead sessions, Persuasions of the Dead (on Zoho.)
+Rense has also originated and produced albums for the great American a cappella group, The Persuasions, including a tribute to Frank Zappa, Frankly A Cappella---The Persuasions Sing Zappa, and one to the Grateful Dead, Persuasions of the Dead (on Zoho.)
+In 2009, he and famed L.A. producer/bandleader Marc "Double Naught Spy Car" Doten produced the definitive live Persuasions album, The Persuasions Live at McCabe's Guitar Shop.
+Rense also coordinated The Persuasions' multi-award-winning children's album, On The Good Ship Lollipop.

-Mr. Rense has written extensive liner notes for albums by the Grateful Dead, Frank Zappa, The Persuasions, Jerry Lawson & Talk of the Town, Paul Zollo, as well as concert program notes for Tom Waits and the Florida Orchestra.
-Founding classical music reviewer for the Valley News, he has also written about classical music for decades, and in 2002 broke the news in the New York Times of the restoration of a lost Chopin prelude.
-He is well known for having covered the Beatles extensively for a variety of publications, and is a longtime contributing editor to Beatlefan, the oldest Beatles publication in the U.S..
-In 1982, while at the Herald-Examiner, Mr. Rense wrote the first comprehensive look at unreleased Beatles music, a nine-part series entitled "Off The Beatle Track," which generated international headlines and won the Valley Press Club Award for "Best Feature Series."
+Rense has written extensively about music, including liner notes and essays for albums by Captain Beefheart, Frank Zappa, Grateful Dead, The Persuasions, Chuck E. Weiss, Jerry Lawson & Talk of the Town, as well as concert program notes for Tom Waits, and a concert of the music of Frank Zappa by the Florida Orchestra.
+Founding classical music reviewer for the Valley (now Daily) News, Rense reviewed Los Angeles Philharmonic concerts and performances by the visiting New York City Opera.
+His first professional sale as a writer, in fact, came at age 16 for an essay about Beethoven, "Brother Beethoven," in the L.A.
+Philharmonic magazine, Performing Arts (reprinted from the Venice High School Oarsman, where Rense was editor-in-chief.)
+He went on to write feature articles about classical music in the L.A.
+Herald Examiner, L.A.
+Times, Los Angeles Magazine, and in 2002 broke the news in the New York Times of the restoration of a lost Chopin prelude by Professor Jeffrey Kallberg of the University of Pennsylvania.
+He is widely known for having covered the Beatles extensively for a variety of publications over the decades, and is a longtime contributing editor to Beatlefan, the definitive Beatles publication in the U.S..
+In 1982, while at the Herald Examiner, Rense wrote the first comprehensive look at unreleased Beatles music, a lavish nine-part series entitled "Off The Beatle Track," which generated international headlines and won the Valley Press Club Award for "Best Feature Series."
+In other music-related pursuits, he founded, promoted, and hosted "A Night at the Opera," weekly live performances with members of Los Angeles Opera at the late, much loved West Los Angeles restaurant, Gianfranco Ristorante All'Opera, owned and operated by his dear friend, the late Franco Altavilla.

-Mr. Rense includes among his ancestors the Rippeys and Shearers of Ireland, who helped settle Pennsylvania, fight the Revolutionary War, and run the Underground Railroad, which smuggled slaves out of the South.
-He enjoys Laurel & Hardy, W.C.
-Fields, Obon dancing, and Puccini.
+Rense includes among his ancestors the Rippeys and Shearers of Ireland and England, who helped settle Pennsylvania, fight the Revolutionary War, and run the Underground Railroad, which smuggled slaves out of the South.
+His father, Art Rense, was a sportswriter and columnist for the original Los Angeles Daily News, and a poet.
+Rense enjoys Laurel & Hardy (he is a lifetime honorary member of the L&H appreciation society, The Sons of the Desert), W.C.
+Fields, Puccini, and Obon dancing.
 He is a Jodo Shinshu Buddhist, and is kind to animals.

 BACK TO PAGE ONE